 Chairman and principal shareholder of the privately-owned Digicel Group

-Mr. O’Brien founded Digicel in 2001 when the company launched a GSM cellular phone service in the Caribbean.
-The Digicel Group has extended its operations to 32 markets with over 1.4 million subscribers in the Caribbean, Central America and Asia Pacific regions, including Jamaica, Haiti and Papua New Guinea.
+O’Brien founded Digicel in 2001 when the company launched a GSM cellular phone service in the Caribbean.
+The Digicel Group has extended its operations to more than 30 markets with over 14 million subscribers in the Caribbean, Central America and Asia Pacific regions.

-Mr. O’Brien is one of Ireland’s leading entrepreneurs with extensive investments across several sectors including radio, media, property, leisure and oil distribution.
-He is a former recipient of the Ernst & Young Entrepreneur of the Year Award.
+O’Brien is one of Ireland’s most prolific entrepreneurs with investments in media, property, communications and more.
+He received the Ernst & Young Entrepreneur of the Year Award.

 Denis O’Brien founded the Esat Telecom Group plc and built it throughout the 1990’s until its sale to British Telecom plc for € 2.4 billion.

-Denis is the founder and chairman of Communicorp, a Dublin-based media group, which includes digital media outlets and radio networks in Ireland, the UK, and Europe.
+Denis is the founder of Communicorp, a Dublin-based media group, which includes digital media outlets and radio networks in Ireland, the UK, and Europe.
 Communicorp operates popular radio stations, including Dublin’s 98FM, as well as the UK’s Heart and Smooth Radio.
+Bauer Media Group acquired Communicorp in 2021, marking O’Brien’s exit.

 O’Brien founded the Digicel Foundation in Jamaica, Haiti, Papua New Guinea and Trinidad & Tobago to focus on philanthropy and community development.
-Digicel Foundation helps communities with education and literacy, special needs, and related projects.
+Digicel Foundation helps communities with education and literacy projects, supports people with special needs and assists with community investment and development.
 Since its inception, the foundation has helped over 3 million people and invested US$156 million in thousands of projects.

 Digicel Foundation’s impact: